nextstrain/dengue/ingest/README.md

-# nextstrain.org/monkeypox/ingest
+# nextstrain.org/dengue/ingest

-This is the ingest pipeline for Monkeypox virus sequences.
+This is the ingest pipeline for Dengue virus sequences.

 ## Usage

 > NOTE: All command examples assume you are within the `ingest` directory.
-> If running commands from the outer `monkeypox` directory, please replace the `.` with `ingest`
+> If running commands from the outer `dengue` directory, please replace the `.` with `ingest`

 Fetch sequences with